samirboudjebla/react-git-api/README.md

 - Work on React classes and functions<br />
 - Implemented API calls<br />
 - Display the api call resuts<br />
-- Implementation of two trainings one from udemy and one from pluralsight<br />
+- inspired from two trainings one from udemy and one from pluralsight <br />

 ## Implemented features